-With this project the Commission will be implementing Microsoft Dynamics 365 to replace all existing business applications.
-There will also be a digital document storage and a robust new reporting tool called Power BI.
+The project will implement Microsoft Dynamics 365 to replace all existing business applications.
+It will also introduce digital document storage solutions and Power BI, a robust reporting and analytics tool, to Commission operations.

 Feel free to reach out to the IRIS team at IRIS@iic.idaho.gov with any questions.

-The IRIS modernization project has several exciting features on the horizon for external IIC stakeholders to enjoy.
-Once implemented, the Dynamics user portal will streamline document exchange, records requests, workers’ compensation claims information submissions, and constituent communication with agency staff.
-Continue to check here for updates on IRIS progress.
+IRIS has improved functionality on the horizon for IIC stakeholders.
+Once implemented it will streamline document exchange, records requests, workers’ compensation claims information submissions, and constituents’ communication with agency staff.
+Continue to check here for updates on the progress of IRIS.

 Meet In Time Tec

 On January 6, 2021, the Industrial Commission selected In Time Tec as the technology integration partner for the IRIS project.
 In Time Tec is a global software solutions company based in Meridian, Idaho, with offices in California, Oregon, and India.
 They partner closely with clients to supplement and support their teams to build software products focused on achieving business goals.
 Their commitment to employees, clients, and partners is to generate a future built on core values of trust, transparency, integrity, and leadership.
 Their mission is to create abundance.
 The Industrial Commission is excited to work with them on the IRIS project, and several of their employees will be working at the Chinden campus right next to our employees.

 – IIC will be paperless and provide 24/7 online access to constituents